Azure-Samples/cognitive-services-studybot-csharp/README.md

 ---
 # Study Bot

-These samples create a Study Bot chat client using [QnA Maker](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/index) (with [Chitchat](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/chit-chat-knowledge-base)), [LUIS](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/) and [Bing Spell Check](https://docs.microsoft.com/en-us/azure/cognitive-services/bing-spell-check/).
-Each query into the chat bot (v3 or v4) will be accompanied by relevant search results in an encyclopedia, Microsoft Academic, and a general Bing search as a study aid.
+These samples create a Study Bot chat client using [QnA Maker](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/index) (with [Chitchat](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/chit-chat-knowledge-base)), [LUIS](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/), [Speech Service](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/), and [Bing Spell Check](https://docs.microsoft.com/en-us/azure/cognitive-services/bing-spell-check/).
+Each typed or spoken query into the chat bot will be accompanied by relevant search results in an encyclopedia, Microsoft Academic, and a general Bing search as a study aid.
 Teachers are able to create their own question and answer FAQs to create a study guide as input for the chat bot if they want it to follow a preferred curriculum.
 However, demo FAQs are available for this sample, included in the Qna-Luis-Bot/FAQs folder.
 The focus of this app is to enable a more relevant experience of studying, where students can study a subject with a customized chat bot along with multiple web resources.

 ## Features